reemfahad1/project1/README.md

-# project1
-Covid19 Statistics project, illustrates covid19 cases around the world and having simple dashboard, World map has all countries and on hover it shows the country’s covid cases details

 # Covid-19 Dashboard

-Application about Covid19 cases around the world using active covid19 API, showing the following information :
+Covid19 Statistics project, illustrates covid19 cases around the world and having simple dashboard, World map has all countries and on hover it shows the country’s covid cases details and using active covid19 API, showing the following information :

 **1'st** PAGE :
 - Total statistics of worldwide covid cases.